chenyusg2023/Log4J-test/README.md

 ## 2 What is logging?

-In general Logging refers to recording of activity.
+In general, Logging refers to the recording of activity.
 In Java, logging can be divided into three levels:

 ```
             Logging